 - Australian Curriculum reference: illustrating direct link and focus on the curriculum;

 - Information on ICT capability and Literacy as a General Capability (straight from ACARA website);

 - Practical tips when planning to teach ICT capability in literacy lessons;

 - General Capability assessment - ICT capability;

-- Recommended ICT tools and strategies including teacher ICT capability requirements;
+- Recommended ICT tools and ICT teaching strategies including teacher ICT capability requirements;

 - Expected student year level progression in ICT techniques and;

 - Recommended ICT/literacy activities including information pertaining to being able to structure and stimulate learning activities and make full use of your school's resources.

 This resource incorporates straight forward advice so that all you need to do is read through it and put it immediately into action.
 For each particular teacher resource created it will specifically be designed to meet the needs of students in different year levels starting with those in the Foundation Stage of the learning in the national curriculum.